BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

   "solvable": true
 }
 ```
-You can then capture an individual key-value from that array by (1) using a pipe within the JQ arguments; and then (2) listing the key-value you want to capture after the pipe.
+You can then capture an individual value from that selected array by (1) using a pipe _within_ the JQ arguments; and then (2) requesting the specific value afterward, just like in the previous example.
+The following would capture the `txid` from the 0th JSON object in the JSON array produced by `listunspent`:
 ```
 ~$ bitcoin-cli listunspent | jq -r '.[0] | .txid'
 2b5f5798359e0e23e02764588166f222d4ce056419dec83c743b72aad171d708